reitzig/reitzig.github.io/_posts/2016-02-15-google-hashcode-2016-impressions.md

 The concept of hubs is nice.
 We got to connect with several other teams from the university and talked about our respective strategies afterwards.
-Despite Google's photo context there was
+Despite Google's photo contest there was
   [not much activity on Twitter](https://twitter.com/hashtag/hashcodeTUKL) et&thinsp;al. -- apparently everybody fell in a coding frenzy!
-You can see some of the contents of the swag box in action there.
+You can see some of the contents of the swag box our hub got in action there.
-I have a new stress ball, too.
+I have a new stress ball now, too.

 ### Lessons learned